NMR sample preparation for liquid-state NMR

 All the rack on the 850 MHz are cooled to 5 °C, which is incompatible with the solvent DMSO.
 If your solvent is DMSO, either use long tubes and spinners or use the 600 MHz.
 At the 600 MHz, long 3 mm tubes have to be used with spinners (position 97, 98, and 99).

 Labeling of NMR tubes

-Long NMR tubes can be labeled on the top with a permanent marker.
-Never put markings on the short 10 cm NMR tubes.
+Never put adhesive labels on your NMR tubes.
+The green caps used with the AV500 can be labeled on the top with a permanent marker.
+Never put any markings on the short 10 cm NMR tubes.
 Use the code on the cap for tracking the sample.

 We recommend 600 µL for a 5 mm NMR tube and 200 µL for a 3 mm NMR tube.
 Newer go below 4 cm (550 µL for a 5 mm tube and 160 µL for a 3 mm tube.
 Over or underfilling the tube can lead to poor shimming.
 If you have less than 160 µL and cannot dilute your sample, you need to use the special Shigemi tubes.

 To avoid signals from the solvent, a deuterated solvent should be used.
 There is a range of possible deuterated solvents, the most common being CDCl3, DMSO-d6, C6D6, MeOD, CD2Cl2, and D2O.
 Mixtures are also possible.
 Contact the staff if you want to use a solvent which is not available.

 It is also possible to used H2O as a solvent.
 In this case you need to add 10% D2O for lock.
 When using a protonated solvent, the solvent signal needs to be suppressed.
 This puts some limitation on the choice of NMR experiments.
 If a buffer is required, preferable use a phosphate buffer as this does not contain any covalently attached protons.
 Keep the ionic strength to a minimum, as high concentrations of salt will reduce the sensitivity.